compono/idibu-api/webservices/settings-management/application_url_tracking.md

 &lt;/parameters&gt;
 </pre>

-- The <code>board</code> parameter is used to set the name of the parameter used for tracking the source (job board).
-By default, this parameter will contain a code from <a href="http://www.idibu.com/clients/?class=Portal&action=ListBIDs" target="_blank">this list</a>.
+- <code>board</code> is used to set the name of the parameter used for tracking the source (job board).
+You can obtain the code (that will be sent as the value of this parameter) for each Portal through the <code>bid</code> field from the [Get Board Data](https://github.com/oneworldmarket/idibu-api/blob/master/posting-api/spec-data.md#get-board-data) response.
-- The <code>job</code> parameter is used to set the name of the Job ID parameter.
+- <code>job</code> is used to set the name of the Job ID parameter.
 This parameter will contain a URL-safe-base64 encoded unique ID of the job.

 <h1>Obtaining the tracking parameters</h1>

 <h2>Request</h2>

-<code>GET http://ws.idibu.com/ws/rest/v1/tracking?hash=<your hash></code>
+<code>GET https://ws.idibu.com/ws/rest/v1/tracking?hash=<your hash></code>